Chief Executive Officer

 Communications & Commercial Manager

-Pete Fairbairn relocated to Sydney and began his role as RUPA's Communications Manager in 2015.
+Pete Fairbairn relocated to Sydney and began at RUPA as Communications Manager in 2015, adding the broader commercial operations to his portfolio in mid-2018.

-Prior to joining RUPA, Pete was the Melbourne Rebels' Media Manager, while he has also headed up Communications for a corporate bookmaker and worked as a sports commentator on both ABC Grandstand & 1116 SEN. He is also one of only 28 Guinness World Records adjudicators in the world.
+Prior to joining RUPA, Pete worked at the Melbourne Rebels, while he has also headed up Communications for a corporate bookmaker and worked as a sports commentator on both ABC Grandstand & 1116 SEN. He is also one of only 28 Guinness World Records adjudicators in the world.

 Pete has a Bachelor of Arts (Mass Communications) from the University of Canterbury (NZ), graduating in 2008.